AN AMERICAN ICON

 • 1819 •

 A frontier entrepreneur, Jacob Bromwell leaves Baltimore and forges his way across the American frontier.
-He travels west via the Ohio River on a flatboat, ending his journey in a small town with the funny name of Cincinnati, OH.
+He travels west via the Ohio River on a flatboat, ending his journey in a small town with the funny name of Cincinnati.
 The Panic of 1819 strikes – America’s first major financial crisis – yet that same year he opens America’s first wire goods and housewares manufacturing company.
-Located at 181 Walnut St. in Cincinnati, his eponymous company occupies all six floors and boasts over 1,000 products in its catalog.
+Located at 181 Walnut Street, his company occupies all six floors and boasts over 1,000 products in its catalog.

 Patented First Flour Sifter